Disappearance of Suzanne Lyall: Suspicions of foul play

-Disappearance of Karen Louise Wilson
+Disappearance of Karen Wilson

-Investigators pondered a connection to a similar disappearance of another SUNY Albany undergraduate, Karen Louise Wilson, who had disappeared 13 years earlier near where Lyall had last been seen.
+Investigators pondered a connection to a similar disappearance of another SUNY Albany undergraduate, Karen Louise Wilson, who had disappeared thirteen years earlier near where Lyall had last been seen.
 On March 27, 1985, around 7:20 p.m., Wilson was last seen in the 1600 block of Central Avenue in Colonie, New York.
-For an impending vacation to Fort Lauderdale, Florida for spring break, she went to the Colonie Center and bought a red and a blue t-shirt.
-She had made an appointment at the Tanning Hut, but no one there recalls seeing her there.
-She may or may not have received a tan there.
-Wilson could not have boarded a bus, and instead most likely walked to Fuller Avenue, contrary to what investigators initially thought she did.
 Wilson was last seen getting on a bus at the Butcher Block restaurant on Central Avenue.
-Authorities were informed by witnesses that she was there shortly after that.
-Wilson has never been heard from again.
+Wilson has never been heard from again and authorities believe she was kidnapped.
+An unidentified man was spotted in the vicinity around the time Wilson vanished.
+Authorities have not found anything to find a connection between Wilson and Lyall although the circumstances of the women's disappearances were similar.